 I wrote this in 2015, after an idyllic afternoon with my gyroplane on a special day.
-It was only meant as a private musing, but it’s from the heart, so I’ll put it here in tribute to those who have been part of our autorotational journey.
+It was only meant as a private musing but it’s from the heart, so I’ll put it here in tribute to those who have been part of our autorotational journey.

 G-BVDJ is 21 years old today.
 It was exactly 21 years ago on a Sunday afternoon at St. Merryn, when Chris Julian took her into the air for the very first time.
 The pile of metal we had carefully cut, shaped and bolted together now transformed, the process of creation hadn’t been in vain.
 I still remember how elated I was, how pretty she looked in the sky – how impossibly tiny.
 There were teething troubles naturally, little niggles to be ironed out over the following months, but now I owned a real flying machine.
 How cool was that!

 Never in my wildest dreams did I imagine that 21 years later (29th May 2015 to be exact) we would be in the south of France, stirring the air together under the imperious gaze of the Pyrenees.
 Back then I had rarely left British shores and certainly had never ventured abroad by myself.
 To actually drive alone, some 800 miles on the wrong side of the road in a language I can barely speak, not to mention towing the most important part of my life behind on a trailer – nah, don’t be daft!
-Yet here we are, and it’s all thanks to gyroplanes.
+Yet here we are, and it’s all because of gyroplanes.

 21 years.
 That little red machine changed my life completely.
 With the encouragement of the late, great Ken Wallis, I left my home and moved 200 miles to be near our beloved airfield at St. Merryn, where a small group of veteran gyronauts patiently kept me the right way up as they shared their wisdom with the neophyte.
 ‘She won’t fly’ said the critics, ‘girls don‘t fly gyros.’
 ‘She flies’ said my mentors, ‘like a bit of silk.’
 And thanks to them and the gyro-glider, I did.
 They’re all gone now, the gurus whose autorotational roots traced back to the 1960’s, but the memories we made together and the skill they gave me to survive lives on, encapsulated in Delta-J. The little red machine they helped me to create and to master exists because of Chris Julian and Tony Philpotts.
 Along with Bob Partridge and Les Cload, their knowledge and friendship remains a vital part of the fabric that made me a gyronaut.
 They fly with us always.